 I hold that this hypothesis of mine, related above, provides a plausible possible explanation for the difference between geniuses like Ayn Rand on the one hand, and most of the rest of us on the other.
 I believe that intelligence in almost all cases comes down to volition - and nothing, or very little, else.

 In case you are wondering - I do not mourn the fact that I strongly suspect that I wasted an awful lot of my potential when I was young.
-The bad choices which I have made in my life were not metaphysically given before I made them - but now that I have made them and they are in the past they are now, seen from my point of view today, metaphysically given.
+The bad choices which I have made in my life were not metaphysically given before I made them - but now that I have made them and they are in the past they are metaphysicall given, in a sense, seen from my point of view today.
+For there is nothing I can do now to change them.
 So I have no valid reason to fret about those past bad choices and to let the rest of my life be ruined by regret.
 I just bear in mind the fact that I am doing a pretty good job of living my life now - and that is what counts.

 Well, we should not be like them and deny my hypothesis that intelligence is almost exclusively volitional, if further investigation turns out to show that this is indeed the case.
 So what if my hypothesis reveals that almost all of us have, when we were young, wasted an awful lot of our own potential by dint of our own volition?
 We should recognize the facts of reality, whatever those facts are - regardless of any emotional and psychological considerations.